I was THAT child.

 They were not perfect parents, but they were sincere in their faith.

 So Mama… so Dad.. out there reading this… wondering about your own little spitfire.
 Don’t despair as you watch your child strong-willed child struggle.
 Plant the seeds of a godly life and let the the Lord water that fruit.
 Live a godly example, love unconditionally like Christ, and pray fervently… and then pray some more.
 Be an example of a sincere godly life that your child can clearly see.

-God IS calling your child.
-Even in my darkest moments, God was calling me to Himself.
+God is calling your child.
+Even in my darkest moments, God was drawing me to Himself.
 He loves your child more than you ever could and He will never give up on him.

 When you are at the end of your rope remember, even when you can’t see it: God IS working.